Excel Percentage Difference (Table of Contents)

 - The percentage difference in excel should not necessarily be positive; it can be negative also.
 It depends on the difference between the values.

-- This percentage difference in excel helps to compare or to understand how much growth is happening in the business or profits or any results related activities.
+- This percentage difference in excel helps to compare or understand how much growth is happening in the business, profits, or any results-related activities.

 - We can apply this percentage difference in statistics too.

 This has been a guide to Percentage Difference in Excel.
 Here we discuss how to calculate Percentage Difference in Excel along with excel examples and a downloadable excel template.
 You can also go through our other suggested articles –